+Can we replace or add the results for ASE analysis? ( The results are attached in my email).

 Pathway association analysis of sequencing data: We have recently developed the SFPCA statistics to test association of both common and rare variants in a gene and demonstrated that SFPCA is a powerful method to identify association at the level of genes.32 We now extend SFPCA from a single gene to multiple genes and compare the difference in functional principal component scores that are calculated from all genes in a pathway between cases and controls.
 The SFPCA-based statistic for testing the association of pathway with the disease combines a measure of goodness-of-fit with a roughness penalty to retain the advantages of basis expansion and reduce the dimensionality of the data in the pathway.
 The SFPCA can utilize merits of both individual variant analysis and group tests.
 It can also efficiently use information of both risk and protective variants and allow for sign and size heterogeneity of genetic variants in the pathways.
 There is increasing consensus that complex diseases are caused by common and rare variants.
 Many statistics can be used to test for association of either common variants or rare variants, but very few can be used to test association of both common and rare variants.
 The SFPCA is designed to test the association of the entire allelic spectrum of genetic variation.

-To evaluate the performance of the SFPCA-based statistic for pathway analysis, we will use large scale simulations to calculate the type I error rates and systematically evaluate the power of 23 statistical methods: SFPCA, FPCA,63 the weighted sum (WSS ),64 variable-threshold (VT),65 combined multivariate and collapsing (CMC),66 linear combination test (LCT/LCT),67 quadratic test (QT/QT),67 decoration test (DT/DT),67 WSS/Sidak, WSS/Fisher combination, WSS/Fisher Exact, WSS/GESA,VT/Sidak, VT/Fisher combination, VT/Fisher Exact, VT/GESA, CMC/Sidak, CMC/Fisher combination, CMC/Fisher Exact, CMC/GESA, PCA, SKAT,68 and GESA.69 Using simulation, we demonstrate that SFPCA has appropriate type I error rate (data not shown) and has more power than other test statistics compared (Figure 2).
+To evaluate the performance of the SFPCA-based statistic for pathway analysis, we will use large scale simulations to calculate the type I error rates and systematically evaluate the power of 23 statistical methods: SFPCA, FPCA,63 the weighted sum (WSS ),64 variable-threshold (VT),65 combined multivariate and collapsing (CMC),66 linear combination test (LCT/LCT),67 quadratic test (QT/QT),67 decoration test (DT/DT),67 WSS/Sidak, WSS/Fisher combination, WSS/Fisher Exact, WSS/GESA,VT/Sidak, VT/Fisher combination, VT/Fisher Exact, VT/GESA, CMC/Sidak, CMC/Fisher combination, CMC/Fisher Exact, CMC/GESA, PCA ( Alan Hulian Lzenman 2008, Modern multivariate statistical techniques: regression, classification, and manifold learning, Springer), SKAT,68 and GESA.69 Using simulation, we demonstrate that SFPCA has appropriate type I error rate (data not shown) and has higher power than other test statistics compared (Figure 2).
 We applied the SFPCA and other popular statistics for pathway analysis to the early-onset myocardial infarction (EOMI) exome sequence datasets with subjects of European origin (EA, n = 544, 188 cases and 356 controls) and African origin (AA, n = 312, 39 cases and 273 controls) from the NHLBI’s Exome Sequencing Project, and found that VEGF and TGFβ signaling pathways were significantly associated with EOMI in EA population by SFPCA but not by other methods (Table 3).
 Both VEGF70,71 and TGFβ72,73 signaling pathways have been implicated in cardiovascular diseases and myocardial infarction.
 These results demonstrate that SFPCA is more powerful than other popular statistics in discovery of association at the level of pathways as well.

 Table 3.
 P-values associated with EOMI